csstree/csstree/docs/parsing.md

 Type: `boolean`
 Default: `true`

-Defines to parse a rule selector in details (represents as `SelectorList`).
-Otherwise represents selector as `Raw` node.
+Defines to parse a rule prelude in details or left unparsed (represents as `Raw` node).

 ```js
 csstree.parse('.foo {}');